prescottprue/react-redux-firebase/docs/api/firestoreConnect.md

 Higher Order Component that automatically listens/unListens to provided Cloud Firestore paths using React's Lifecycle hooks.
-Make sure you have required/imported Cloud Firestore before attempting to use.
+Make sure you have required/imported Cloud Firestore before attempting to use. **Note** Populate is not yet supported.

 **Parameters**